- Academic Regulations

 1. If the student has completed only two part-time or full-time semesters, the dismissal is final and there is no right of petition or appeal.

 2. If the student has completed three or more semesters, the dismissal is final, with no right of petition or appeal, unless the student is within .05 of the minimum CQPA required to remain in residence.
 A student who is within .05 of the minimum CQPA may appeal the dismissal to the Academic Status Committee.
-The appeal should be addressed to the chair of the Academic Status Committee, in care of the associate dean, and must be postmarked no later than 14 days after receipt of a letter from the associate dean notifying the student of his or her dismissal.
+The appeal should be addressed to the chair of the Academic Status Committee, in care of the associate dean, and must be postmarked no later than 14 days after receipt of a letter from the associate dean notifying the student of their dismissal.
 If the student files an appeal, the dismissal will not become final until the committee has reviewed the case and denied the appeal.
 A student may apply for a leave of absence during the semester in which an appeal is pending before the committee.
 (See IV.C.)
 A student is allowed only one such appeal during the student's entire time at the school.
 If the committee grants the appeal and allows the student to remain in residence, the student will be reviewed at the end of the academic year and must have brought the CQPA up to the minimum required to remain in residence as of the later semester.

 3. A student who has been academically dismissed after the second year or later may petition the Academic Status Committee for reinstatement.
 The committee may reinstate a student upon an affirmative showing that the student possesses the requisite ability, that there is a high probability that the student will successfully complete the course of study, and that the prior disqualification does not indicate a lack of capacity to complete the course of study.
 A student reinstated under this rule will lose all credit for the academic year in which the CQPA fell below the required level.
 The committee may impose such conditions as it deems appropriate.
 The decisions of the committee are final and not subject to appeal to the faculty as a whole.